 One of the most decorated English soccer plays of all-time, Terry won "Dad of the Year" in 2009.
 The voters must not have known about his bar fights, airport altercations, handicap parking tendencies and general sleaziness.
 He has been investigated for racial abuse and was busted for having an extramarital affair with a teammate’s significant other.
-Well done, sir.
+Well done, sire.

 Carlos Zambrano, SP, MLB

 He was suspended for arguing with teammate Derrek Lee.
 He got in a fight between innings with catcher Michael Barrett.
 His temper and childish behaviors were caught on film numerous times on the North Side of Chicago.
 Why do you think new management was willing to pay millions for him NOT to be in their clubhouse?
-In Jan.
-2014, he had to apologize for starting a brawl in the Venezuela's winter series final.
+In recent news, he had to apologize for starting a brawl in the Venezuela's winter series final.

 Bill Romanowski, LB, NFL

 The burly and physical tackler was a menace on the field as one of the nastiest hitters in the game and off the field as one of the worst teammates.
 During his playing days, he was linked to potential steroid use that likely led somewhat to his insane practice habits.
 No less than six major violent incidents with teammates dot Romanowski's resume.
 He shattered Marcus Williams' eye-socket, ending his career, broke Kerry Collins' jaw and attacked Tony Gonzalez.
 He kicked another teammate in the head, spit in another's face and was known to aim for an extra-sensitive area of the body with the football from time to time.
 Now several years removed from the game, Romanowski has since toned down his antics dramatically and has been slowly working to rebuild his image off of the field.